UConn's 111-game winning streak ends, Miss St wins at buzzer - News 12 Now

+DALLAS (AP) — When the final shot beat the buzzer and UConn’s record streak was over, Geno Auriemma had to smile.

+After all the winning, the Huskies coach could appreciate a thrilling victory — even from the other side.

-DALLAS (AP) — UConn’s record 111-game winning streak came to a startling end when Mississippi State pulled off perhaps the biggest upset in women’s basketball history, shocking the Huskies 66-64 on Morgan William’s overtime buzzer beater in the national semifinals Friday night.
+UConn’s 111-game run came to a stunning end when Mississippi State pulled off perhaps the biggest upset in women’s basketball history, winning 66-64 on Morgan William’s overtime jumper in the national semifinals Friday night.

+“You know what?
+When stuff like this happens, it kind of makes me shake my head and go, ‘You know how many times this could have happened and it didn’t happen?'”
+Auriemma said.
+“The fact that it never happened, that doesn’t mean I went home thinking it’s never going to happen.
+I knew this was coming at some point.”

+“I’m just shocked that it took this long to get here,” he said.

 William hit a 15-footer to cap it, moments after a replay review awarded UConn two free throws for a flagrant 1 foul call that tied the game with 26.6 seconds left.